Blake Christensen

-Blake Christensen (born September 15, 1995) is an American professional ice hockey left wing.
-He is currently playing with the Worcester Railers in the ECHL.
+Blake Christensen (born September 15, 1995) is an American professional ice hockey left wing for the Kalamazoo Wings of the ECHL.
 He was an All-American for American International.
 He also broke the league’s record for most points.
 Christensen played for the USA 18 team.
 Christensen owns his own hockey business, Christo Hockey.

 Playing career

 Christensen bounced around between several junior hockey teams, playing for four different clubs over a two-year span.
 The constant changes did little to help his growth as a player and in 2015, Christensen left the USHL and headed north to Canada.
 In his final season of junior eligibility, he spent the entire year with the Wenatchee Wild and posted solid offensive numbers.
 He was able earn a scholarship to American International though, at the time, there wasn't much to celebrate about the situation.
 Since it had joined Division I in 1998, AIC had traditionally been the worst performing team in the nation.
 While the program had graduated all of its players over the years, very few would go on to professional playing careers after their time in Springfield.
 Christensen arrived just in time to meet a new head coach, Eric Lang, while Christensen's leading the team in scoring that year could have been a sign of things to come, the record wasn't much different that it had been for decades.